All Episodes

 But you're not going to get it with this environmental obsession.

-If you are if you're claiming to get the endorsement of the Sierra Club, if you're claiming to be an environmentalist as we know it, bandating light bulbs.
+If you're claiming to get the endorsement of the Sierra Club, if you're claiming to be an environmentalist as we know it, mandating light bulbs, we've reduced to mandating the kind of light bulbs people have to buy, that's freedom.

 If you're doing that, that's fine.